oumaymahammami/website/README.md

   - Backend: PHP
   - Database: MySQL
 ## Contributing
--Contributions to this e-commerce website project are welcome!
+- Contributions to this e-commerce website project are welcome!
 Feel free to open issues or pull requests for enhancements, bug fixes, or additional features.